things-to-do

 Estepona has four weekly markets, not one.
 Here's when and where to find them, plus what to buy at each.

-Whether you're hunting for fresh produce, vintage finds, handmade ceramics, or just want to soak up the atmosphere, there's a market for you.
 This guide covers all four Estepona markets: when they happen, where to find them, what to buy, and how to make the most of your visit.
+If you're planning a broader trip, our things to do in Estepona guide covers the rest of the town.

 Compare hotel prices in Estepona